pa2si/erdkugel/README.md

 new:

-- v 1.0.8 hover effect with click me text and blurry background over branchitems
+- v 1.2.0 the prev release of 1.0.8 should actually be v.
+1.2.0. because the change there was to impement a blur effect and click on to open modal on the image of the branclist

 What's done: